minimo6caracteres/tyron/engineering/files/POCs/POC1.md

 - [KILT DID](https://github.com/KILTprotocol/kilt-did-driver/blob/master/DID%20Method%20Specification.md)

 ### 2. Blockchain, distributed ledger technology (DLT)
 [Bitcoin](https://bitcoin.org/bitcoin.pdf) changed the world, and it's an inspiration in terms of community and decentralization.
 Proof-of-work, however, is not sustainable for tyron.

 The tyron.network could be built with blockchain technology as a decentralized system that is:
-- Permissioned
+- Permissioned: Organizations would have to go through legal compliance to become tyron nodes operators.
-- Proof-of-stake
+- Proof-of-stake: Network validators would have to stake assets to secure the system.